drocheam/optrace/docs/source/usage/image.rst

 |ScalarImage|, |GrayscaleImage| and |RGBImage| require a data argument and a geometry argument.
-The latter can be either provided as side length list :python:`s` or a positional :python:`extent` parameter.
+The latter can be provided as either a side length list :python:`s` or a positional :python:`extent` parameter.

 :python:`s` is a two element list describing the side lengths of the image.
 The first element gives the length in x-direction, the second in y-direction.
 The image is automatically centered at :python:`x=0` and :python:`y=0`

-Alternatively the edge positions are described using the :python:`extent` parameter.
+Alternatively, the edge positions are described using the :python:`extent` parameter.
 It defines the x- and y- position of the edges as four element list.
 For instance, :python:`extent=[-1, 2, 3, 5]` describes that the geometry of the image reaches from :python:`x=-1`
 to :python:`x=2` and :python:`y=3` to :python:`y=5`.